 The ESG definition is extremely vague and ambiguous

-All religions rely on stale manmade scripture guided by the individual interpretation of every one of its priests, allowing the religion to create a smoke-screen of diversion, excuses, and cheap karma to ward off disbelief and criticism.
+All religions rely on stale manmade scripture guided by the individual interpretation of every one of its priests, allowing the belief to create a smoke-screen of diversion, excuses, and cheap karma to ward off disbelief and criticism.
 At the same time, the solipsism of ESG circumcizes the expansion of humanity.

 ESG promoters shun criticism

 I have debated many ESG fanboys and girls under the table, yielding some stunning reversals.
-I have published many articles to highlight the idiocracy of ESG, despite being a huge proponent of the need to take better care of our planet systematically.
+I have published many articles to highlight the idiocracy of ESG despite being a huge proponent of the need to take better care of our planet systematically.